NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 Then:

-> The system will exhibit self-like behavior.
+> The system will exhibit self-like behavior

 ---

-### Prediction 17: Conditions for the absence of self
+### Prediction 17: Conditions for absence of self

 If:

 * Continuity is disrupted
-* Predictive systems are absent
+* The predictive system is absent
 * Signals are not coupled

 Then:

-> Self-related phenomena will not emerge.
+> The phenomenon of self will not emerge

 ---